|Dorset holiday||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 The System 2000 amplifier and speakers were first demonstrated alongside the Neoteric at the 1968 London Audio Fair at Hotel Russell, April 14th to 17th.
 There is a gallery of photos of the System 2000.

 I then had room to start employing staff: mostly female who I trained up to service the various items.
-Mostly returns were for similar reasons, and once the reason had been identified, it did not need trained staff to repair.
+Mostly returns were for similar reasons, and once the reason had been identified, it did not need highly technical staff to repair the item: servicing was something of a production line.
+Also, to be honest, O found the ladies to be more reliable.
+In those days most women had little self-confidence so needed a lot of encouragement but once they had realised they could do the job, they got a lot of satisfaction out of it so were very reliable.
 Sales were increasing so fast that even when a manufacturing fault had been located and fed back to production, there were hundreds - even thousands - of items which might have the same problem.

 The Z12 and System 2000 were going strong.
 Both used germanium power transistors.
 Clive had negotiated with a new supplier to buy all their surplus stock.
 He had given them an absolute minimum test specification; something to the effect that, with 100mA base current, the collector current should be not less than 1 amp.

-That test specification did not reject very leaky transistors with an even lower gain.
+That test specification did not then reject very leaky transistors with an even lower gain.
 Suddenly we were inundated with problems.
 I located the cause of these and built a transistor tested which would pulse the transistor with a ramped up base current.
-The voltage cacheing that was uses as the X=axis of an oscilloscope while the collector voltage was used as the Y-axis.
-Thus a graph could be draws on the 'scope which would show voltage breakdown, leakage and gain.
-Once this test was implemented and tested transistors used for production, problems ceased.
+The voltage driving the current through a suitable base resistor was then used as the X-axis of an oscilloscope display while the collector voltage was used as the Y-axis.
+Thus a graph could be drawn on the 'scope which would show voltage breakdown, leakage and gain.
+Once this test was implemented and the tested transistors were used for production, problems ceased.

 The tester was based on the improved emitter-coupled multivibrator which I later published on www.4qdtec.com.